IainSimpsonCode/UCLanSU/MC-Research.md

 University of Manchester uses PS as an abbreviation for Professional Services. [^17] As such, students fill in a form and submit it to professional services.
 The application is then reviewed centrally by them, unless the request is specific and requires academic input, in which case the school selects academics from the subject area to advise.

 #### Mitigating Circumstances
+If you have any issue that affects you for more than 7 days, and affects and assignment or exam, you can apply for mitigating circumstances with evidence.
+Mitigating Circumstances are reviewed by a panel, and, if approved, the panel can grant an extention, a resit or excluding a mark from an average. [^18]

+#### Best Elements

 ## References
 [^1]: https://www.chester.ac.uk/student-life/student-support/inclusion/faqs/